jfroelich/eslint-plugin-comment-reflow/readme.md

 # eslint-plugin-comment-reflow
 This plugin is currently in alpha.
 It has quite a few bugs.

-If you encounter one, please create an issue and give an example of the problematic comment.
+Tabs are not currently supported, but I do plan to support them sometime in the future.

 This plugin adds a new custom rule to eslint that will trigger a linting error either when a line is too long and should be split into two lines or when two lines are too short and should be merged.